gurpinder95/Assignment-7-DBscan-Airlines-data/README.md

 Flight_miles_12mo--Number of flight miles in the past 12 months

-Flight_trans_12--Number of flight transactions in the past 12 months

-Days_since_enrolled--Number of days since enrolled in flie
+Flight_trans_12--Number of flight transactions in the past 12 months Days_since_enrolled--Number of days since enrolled in flie Award--whether that person had award flight (free flight) or not